vdukhovni/danecheck/README.md

     .
 IN DNSKEY 257 3 8 AwEAAaz/tAm8...R1AkUTV74bU= ; NoError AD=1
     .
 IN SOA a.root-servers.net. nstld@verisign-grs.com.
 2017091601 1800 900 604800 86400 ; NoError AD=1

-The " ; NoError AD=1" DNS comments appended to each output line indicates that the resolver obtained a DNSSEC validated result.
-The "." between the first and second DNS labels of the SOA contact mailbox field is displayed as an "@" sign, since some domains have literal "." characters in the localpart (first label) of the address.
+The ` ; NoError AD=1` DNS comments appended to each output line indicates that the resolver obtained a DNSSEC validated result.
+The `.` between the first and second DNS labels of the SOA contact mailbox field is displayed as an "@" sign, since some domains have literal `.` characters in the localpart (first label) of the address.
 However, at present, the trailing "." is not presently stripped from the domain part of the address.

 ### Check your TLD

-If your domain's ancestor TLD is not DNSSEC signed (still the case for some ccTLD domains), then DNSSEC will not used for your domain either, except from resolvers that have configured a custom trust-anchor for your domain or one if its ancestor domains.
-When checking the DNSSEC status of a TLD "danecheck" outputs its DS, DNSKEY and SOA RRsets.
+If your domain's ancestor TLD is not DNSSEC signed (still the case for some ccTLD domains), then DNSSEC will not be used for your domain either, except from resolvers that have configured a custom trust-anchor for your domain or one if its ancestor domains.
+When checking the DNSSEC status of a TLD `danecheck` outputs its DS, DNSKEY and SOA RRsets.
 For example:

     $ danecheck org